 Upon the closing of this offering, we will amend and restate our certificate of incorporation and bylaws to make certain changes to our capital stock, including the deletion of all references to the Series A Preferred Stock.
 Immediately following the closing of this offering, our authorized capital stock will consist of 200,000,000 shares of common stock, par value of \$0.01 per share, and 10,000,000 shares of preferred stock, par value \$0.01.
-We will have 11,618,347 shares of common stock issued and outstanding from the conversion of the outstanding shares of Series A Preferred Stock prior to the closing of the offering.
+We will have 11,618,347 shares of common stock issued and outstanding from the conversion of the outstanding shares of Series A Preferred Stock, the 2014 convertible notes and the 2015 convertible notes, assuming full conversion, at the election of the holders, into shares of Series A Preferred Stock prior to the closing of the offering.
 No shares of preferred stock will be outstanding after the offering.